-Subject Name BTEC Level 3 Diploma in Business Exam Board Edexcel Course Requirements If studied at GCSE, English at Grade 6 or above and Mathematics Grade 5 or above.
+Subject Name BTEC Level 3 National Diploma in Business Exam Board Edexcel Course Requirements At least 6 GCSEs at grade 4 or above; these qualifications must include either English or Mathematics.
+Candidates will retake whichever of the latter they had not achieved at grade 4 or above on entry.
 Overview The philosophy of the in BTEC specification is to understand the nature of Business; candidates must actively experience the business environment.
 This is achieved through a variety of approaches, links with local employers, case studies and research.
 This qualification provides students with a broad introduction to the business sector and will encourage them to develop skills, knowledge and understanding in realistic business contexts, such as discovering the problems and opportunities faced by local businesses and/or organising an enterprise activity.
-AS and A2 Curriculum AS 2 Mandatory Units Exploring Business Managing an Event International Business Options to do one other AS unit from the BTEC grid.
-For example: Recruitment and Selection A2 Curriculum A2 Mandatory Units Developing a Marketing campaign external controlled assignment Principles of Management external controlled assignment Personal and Business Finance exam unit Options to do one other A2 unit from the BTEC grid.
-For example: Training and Development Learning Beyond the Classroom The Brokerage Citylink The Brokerage Citylink are an independent charity providing young The Clussiooni people in London with a 'Pathway' of opportunities into employment, working in partnership with employers, schools and volunteers at every stage.
-Their programme raises the aspirations of London's students by showing them the opportunities available to them in the City and finance sectors.
-The Brokerage tries to make it clear that the City has opportunities for people in a wide range of careers at various levels.
-Through meeting and working with City employees, students are encouraged to reevaluate their preconceptions of the City as out of their reach.
-They provide access to City employers and internships for London based students who aspire to a career within the financial services.
+Throughout this course there are opportunities during the teaching and learning phase to give learners practice in developing employability and transferable skills highly valued by both employers and Universities.
+Year 12 Curriculum Year 12 Mandatory Units Exploring Business Managing an Event International Business Options to do one other unit from the BTEC specification.
+For example: Recruitment and Selection Year 13 Curriculum Year 13 Mandatory Units • Developing a Marketing campaign external controlled assignment • Principles of Management external controlled assignment • Personal and Business Finance exam unit Options to do one other unit from the BTEC specification.
+For example: • Training and Development Learning Beyond the Classroom Business Ambassador; giving students the opportunity to share their insights with other students and encourage more students to get involved and take an interest in the subject area Trips to enrichment events, workshops and conferences relevant to the study of Business Guest speaker events from companies and industry experts

-Trips to theatres based on Business concepts Visiting speakers from companies and local businesses University University of Sheffield Typical offer: BTEC Entrance Business Studies and Management [BSc] Loughborough University Business distinction Notes: Successful applicants will also need GCSE Mathematics, with at least grade 6.
-Typical offer: BTEC School Management Science [Bsc] distinction Notes: Successful applicants will also need GCSE Mathematics and English with at least grade 6.
-Queen Mary University Business Management [Bsc] Typical offer: BTEC distinction Notes: Successful applicants will also need GCSE Mathematics with at least grade 6.
+Support and opportunities for relevant work experience

+University University of Sheffield Typical offer: BTEC

+Entrance Business Studies and Management double distinction

+[BSc] Notes: Successful

+applicants will also

+need GCSE

+Mathematics, with at

+least grade 6.

+Loughborough University Business Typical offer: BTEC

+School double distinction

+Management Science [ Bsc] Notes: Successful

+International Business [Bsc] applicants will also

+need GCSE

+Mathematics and

+English with at least

+grade 6.

+Queen Mary University Typical offer: BTEC

+Business Management [ Bsc] double distinction

+Notes: Successful

+applicants will also

+need GCSE

+Mathematics with at

+least grade 6.